leggedrobotics/SimBenchmark/README.md

 SimBenchmark runs on Ubuntu 16.04 LTS.

 Notes:
+- RAISIM is released as a free closed-source library valid until August 2019.
-- RaiSim and MuJoCo is proprietary.
+- MuJoCo is under a proprietary license.
 - Matlab R2018a is required for plotting (optional).

 ### via Docker (recommended)